Sami-Yahya/Math-Game-Project/README.md

 ## 📖 About the Project
 A simple command-line math game where the player answers randomly generated math questions.
 The program tests the player’s speed and accuracy in basic arithmetic operations, including addition, subtraction, multiplication, and division.
-This project is part of the  [AbouHadhood Platform](https://programmingadvices.com/) training track with Dr. Mohamed Abou Hadhoud, and is designed to practice:
+This project is part of the  [AbouHadhoud Platform](https://programmingadvices.com/) training track with Dr. Mohamed Abou Hadhoud, and is designed to practice:
 - Conditional statements
 - Loops
 - Random number generation